jyim1203/power-outages-analysis/README.md

 | TRE         | 2,799.27                   | 226,468.65              | 635.62                |
 | WECC        | 1,371.53                   | 133,833.07              | 498.15                |

-I also grouped outage counts on state and cause category to see which causes attributed the most to a state`s outages.
+I also grouped outage counts on state and cause category to see which causes attributed the most to a state's outages.
 The first five rows are depicted below.

 | State | Equipment Failure | Fuel Supply Emergency | Intentional Attack | Islanding | Public Appeal | Severe Weather | System Operability Disruption |
 |:---|---:|---:|---:|---:|---:|---:|---:|